CodelyTV/php-criteria/README.md

 ## ⬇️ Installing dependencies

+* Don't add the dependency with the command `composer require`, but modify the `composer.json` file directly.
+* Don't touch the root `composer.json` file, but the `packages/*/composer.json` one.
-After adding a new dependency, execute `vendor/bin/monorepo-builder merge && composer update` to add the changes to the general `composer.json`.
+* After adding a new dependency, execute `vendor/bin/monorepo-builder merge && composer update` to add the changes to the general `composer.json`.

 ## 🚀 Release

 This project is using [monorepo-builder](https://github.com/symplify/monorepo-builder) to manage the monorepo.

 To release a new version you should execute:
+* `patch` version release: make release-patch
+* `minor` version release: make release-minor
+* `major` version release: make release-major

 ```sh
 vendor/bin/monorepo-builder bump-interdependency "$VERSION$"
 ```